Things to Do in Peru – Where to Travel – Itinerary 8 Days

 Day 8: Copacabana or Arequipa

 For some of the best things to do and the absolute highlights of Andean Peru, you should consider including Cusco, The Sacred Valley, Machu Picchu and Lake Titicaca in your itinerary.
-In this way you will get an excellent itinerary to gain insight into outstanding constructions created by the Incas in Peru, into fine colonial architecture erected by the Spanish conquistadors in the 1500s, as well as into modern Peruvian traditions and culture.
+In this way, you will get an excellent itinerary to gain insight into outstanding constructions created by the Incas in Peru, fine colonial architecture erected by the Spanish conquistadors in the 1500s, and modern Peruvian traditions and culture.

-Our route covers a lot of the top things to do and favourite places to travel to on an 8-day trip in Peru, beginning in Cusco and continuing southbound through the Andean country.
-Of course you can easily spend 10 or 14 days (or even more!) on this same itinerary in Peru, but it is perfectly doable in 8 days, if that is what you have!
-If you start your trip by flying into Lima, you may wish to stay here for a few days exploring the capital before your flight to Cusco, where our 8-day Peru itinerary begins.
+The itinerary described below covers many top things to do and favourite places to travel to on an 8-day trip in Peru, beginning in Cusco and continuing southbound through the Andean country.
+Of course, you can easily spend 10 or 14 days (or even more!) on this same itinerary in Peru, but it is perfectly doable in 8 days if that is what you have!
+If you start your trip by flying into Lima, you may wish to stay here for a few days, exploring the capital before your flight to Cusco, where our 8-day Peru itinerary begins.

-On Day 1 in Cusco you will take it easy.
-Cusco is situated at 3,400 m (11,000 ft) which means that there is a risk of experiencing altitude sickness, soroche.
-Your body needs to adapt to the Cusco altitude, before you throw yourself into too much physical activity.
-Most hotels offer a cup of ‘mate de coca’ which is believed to relieve the altitude symptoms.
+You will take it easy on Day 1 in Cusco.
+Cusco is situated at 3,400 m (11,000 ft), which means that there is a risk of experiencing altitude sickness, soroche.
+Your body needs to adapt to the Cusco altitude before you throw yourself into too much physical activity.
+Most hotels offer a cup of ‘mate de coca’, believed to relieve altitude symptoms.

-Therefore, you will just go for a short stroll in the historical centre and maybe sit down on a bench in the heart of Cusco, on Plaza de Armas.
-Here you will soak up the atmosphere of the old Inca capital which thrived in the 1400s and 1500s.
-There are still loads of remains from the Inca era dispersed over the city.
-Plaza de Armas is one of the highlights in Cusco, rich in Inca history.
-It used to be an important ceremonial site, where the Festival of the Sun (Inti Raymi) took place.
+Therefore, you will stroll into the historical centre and perhaps sit on a bench in the heart of Cusco, on Plaza de Armas.
+Here, you will soak up the atmosphere of the old Inca capital, which thrived in the 1400s and 1500s.
+Loads of remains from the Inca era exist around the city.
+Plaza de Armas is one of the highlights in Cusco, which is rich in Inca history.
+It used to be an important ceremonial site where the Festival of the Sun (Inti Raymi) took place.

-In the plaza you will also notice the famous Cusco Cathedral in a Gothic-Renaissance style, built by the Spanish conquistadors.
-It is today a UNESCO World Heritage Site.
+In the plaza, you will also notice the famous Cusco Cathedral in a Gothic-Renaissance style, built by the Spanish conquistadors, today a UNESCO World Heritage Site.

-Spend the rest of Day 1 people watching in central Cusco – and maybe taking great pictures of the historic buildings and the local life on Plaza de Armas!
+Spend the rest of Day 1 people-watching in central Cusco – and maybe taking great pictures of the historic buildings and the local life on Plaza de Armas!
 In particular, notice the native Peruvian women who carry their children on their backs, wrapped in a piece of cloth, an aguayo sling.
-They also use the colourful fabrics as bags for their goods!
-In the historic centre around Plaza de Armas you will find loads of restaurants and cafés!
+They also use these colourful fabrics as bags for their goods!
+In the historic centre around Plaza de Armas, you will find loads of restaurants and cafés!

-On Day 2 and Day 3 in Cusco you will enjoy the cultural highlights of Cusco – and the vibe!
-You will be exploring the top sites in the historic centre of the ancient Inca capital.
-Of course you will also have time for spontaneous experiences such as eating in irresistible Peruvian restaurants, visiting fascinating, vibrant market streets, making unexpected local purchases, finding hidden viewpoints with panoramic views of Cusco – as well as simply indulging in people watching!
+On Day 2 and Day 3 in Cusco, you will enjoy the cultural highlights of Cusco – and the vibe!
+You will explore the top sites in the historic centre of the ancient Inca capital.
+Of course, you will also have time for spontaneous experiences such as eating in irresistible Peruvian restaurants, visiting fascinating, vibrant market streets, making unexpected local purchases, finding hidden viewpoints with panoramic views of Cusco – or simply indulging in people-watching!

 No visit to Cusco without visiting the significant Inca temple, Korikancha, or Qurikancha in Quechua, the indigenous language.
-This temple was at the time one of the most magnificent temples within the Incan Empire with a ton of gold panels and golden decorations inside.
+At the time, this temple was one of the most magnificent temples within the Incan Empire, with abundant gold panels and golden decorations.

 ‘Explore Cusco – Travel – Peru Itinerary’

-Before the Spaniards arrived in Cusco, San Blas was an important Inca settlement, at the time named T’oqokachi.
-From the streets above you can enjoy magnificent views of the Cusco roofs!
+Before the Spaniards arrived in Cusco, San Blas was a significant Inca settlement, at the time named T’oqokachi.
+You can enjoy magnificent views of the Cusco roofs from the streets above!

-The most famous covered market in Cusco is the Mercado Central de San Pedro, San Pedro Market.
-It features all kinds of basic food items such as bread, meat, vegetables and dairy products, as well as flowers, woven fabrics, key rings, alpaca clothing, handicraft and other souvenirs.
-Outside and in the surrounding streets you will also find numerous street vendors selling a wide variety of products, including food, fruit and drinks.
+Cusco’s most famous covered market is the Mercado Central de San Pedro, San Pedro Market.
+It features basic food items such as bread, meat, vegetables, dairy products, flowers, woven fabrics, key rings, alpaca clothing, handicrafts, and other souvenirs.
+Outside and in the surrounding streets, you will also find numerous street vendors selling a wide variety of products, including food, fruit and drinks.

 Crime rate Peru/your country